 That’s a good thing, say two prominent voices on Canada-United States trade, because surviving the Donald J. Trump administration’s protectionist tendencies will take fortitude and commitment to preserve a trading relationship of incredible benefit to Canada.

-“On this file, I think Canada has been handling things exactly correctly,” said David Frum, the famous journalist and former Republican White House aide, in an address opening CropConnect in Winnipeg, Feb.
+“On this file, I think Canada has been handling things exactly correctly,” said David Frum, the prominent journalist and former Republican White House aide, in an address opening CropConnect in Winnipeg Feb.
 14.